ipfs/kubo/docs/config.md

 switch to a DHT server when and if it determines that it's reachable from the public internet (e.g., it's not behind a firewall).

-To force a specific DHT-only mode, client or server, set `Routing.Type` to `dhtclient` or `dhtserver` respectively.
+To force a specific Amino DHT-only mode, client or server, set `Routing.Type` to `dhtclient` or `dhtserver` respectively.
 Please do not set this to `dhtserver` unless you're sure your node is reachable from the public network.